sreesanpd/google-filestore-backup-kubernetes-cronjobs/README.md

 Environment Variables    | Purpose |
 ------------------------ | ------- |
-GCP_GCLOUD_AUTH       |  Base64 encoded service account key exported as JSON.
-Example of how to generate: `base64 ~/service-key.json`                                         |
 BACKUP_PROVIDER       | Backend to use for filestore backups.
 It will be GCP |
 GCP_BUCKET_NAME       | Name of the Google Cloud Storage (GCS) bucket where filestore backups will be stored |
 FILESHARE_MOUNT_PRIMARY | Mount path for primary filestore in the container. '/mnt/primary-filestore' is the default location.
 If you want to change it, make necessary changes in volumeMounts under container spec in the kubernetes cronjob spec.
 Don't change /mnt in the mount path  |